aaaventura/code-assignment-13/README.md

     If you are successful in your build, you will the spinning React App logo and the header "Edit src/App.tsx and save to reload."

-6. To verify your storybook, open your browser and visit:
+6. To verify your storybook, run it using `npm run storybook`, open your browser and visit:
     `http://localhost:6006`

     This should present the storybook UI with all the components according to the assignment's requirements.